-We had an amazing time in that magical island in Visayas — but there was one activity we did which I realized was an unethical for-profit business, AND which I unknowingly supported… It was the time when we visited the Loboc Tarsier Conservation Area.
+Years ago, I was whisked away to Bohol by a friend and we had an amazing time in that magical island in the Visayas! …however, there was one activity we did that I realized was an unethical for-profit business, AND which I unknowingly supported — it was the time when we visited the Loboc Tarsier Conservation Area.

-As you will see from the photos in this post, they hold a distinct characteristic: a small body with BIG eyes.
-(The way I see it, they’re like a cuddly-looking smaller version of Yoda… Don’t you agree?)
-Anyhow, for the rest of this post, we will focus on the Philippine tarsier which is mainly seen in Bohol.
+As you will see from the photo above, they hold a distinct characteristic: a small body with humngous eyes.
+(The way I see it, they’re like a cuddly-looking smaller version of Yoda… don’t you agree?)

-- Largest eye-to-body ratio in all mammals which gives them great night vision.
-During the day, their eyes can constrict until their pupil will only look like a thin line; in the dark though, their pupil can dilate and fill up their entire eye.
+- The largest eye-to-body ratio in all mammals which gives them amazing night vision.
+During the day, their eyes can constrict until their pupil will only look like a thin line; in the dark though, their pupil can dilate and fill up their entire eye!

 - Nocturnal.
-They become active only at night and it is only during this time that they will crost paths with other tarsiers when they hunt for their food — mostly insects.
+They become active only at night and it is only during this time that they will cross paths with other tarsiers when they hunt for their food — mostly insects.

 - Arboreal, meaning that they love to cling vertically to trees and branches as they leap from branch to branch.